-2.1 Growth Rate Recovery versus Level Recovery
+2.1 Growth Rate Recovery vs. Level Recovery

 Even a temporary drop in the rate of output growth can imply a permanent loss in the output level.
 Thus, a full recovery in the growth rate of output is not the same thing as a full recovery in its level.
 Therefore, when a recession has ended as defined by the National Bureau of Economic Research (NBER), it by no means implies that the output level has fully recovered.
-In other words, to avoid a jobless recovery or a permanent below-trend output level after a recession, an economy needs a temporary boost in growth rate, or a 'growth-overshooting' period in which the growth rate of output exceeds its average long-run rate.
+In other words, to avoid a jobless recovery or a permanent below-trend output level after a recession, an economy needs a temporary "growth-overshooting" recovery period in which the growth rate of output exceeds its average long-run rate.

-Consider two hypothetical output levels of two countries, say China (red solid line in Fig. 1a) and the United States (blue solid line in Fig. 1a), with the former growing faster than the latter.
-The slopes of the two solid lines in Fig. 1(a) represent the growth rate of output in the two countries; these are recaptured in Fig. 1(b) (i.e. the two lines in Fig. 1b are simply the respective slopes of the two solid lines in Fig. 1a).
-Both countries experienced an unexpected recession in period t, at which point their respective growth rate fall below their pre-crisis (long-run) growth rates-say China's growth rate falls from 10 to 6 per cent and the U.S. growth rate falls from 2 to -2 per cent, so both countries suffered a 4-percentagepoint drop in growth rate.
-Also, both countries are able to resume (recover) their respective pre-crisis growth after the recession ends in period t + 1.
-However, a critical difference is that the growth rate of the United States recovers through a V-shaped growth path (blue line in Fig. 1b), whereas that in China recovers through an inverted Z-shaped growth path (red line in Fig. 1b).
-That is, China's growth rate overshoots its precrisis growth rate temporarily during the recovery period and reaches a rate of 14 per cent per year in period t + 1 before resuming its 10 per cent per year long-run rate after t + 1.
-This subtle difference in the pattern of growth rate implies that the GDP level in China is able to fully revert to its long-run path (red solid line A in Fig. 1a), whereas the GDP level in the United States becomes permanently lower than its original long-run path (blue solid line B in Fig. 1a).
+Consider two hypothetical output levels of two countries, say China (red solid line in Figure 1A) and the United States (blue solid line in Figure 1A), with the former growing faster than the latter.
+The slopes of the two solid lines in Figure 1A represent the growth rate of output in the two countries; these are recaptured in Figure 1B (i.e., the two lines in Figure 1B are simply the respective slopes of the two solid lines in Figure 1A).
+Both countries experienced an unexpected recession in period t, at which point their respective growth rate fall below their pre-crisis (long-run) growth rates-say China's growth rate falls from 10% to 6% and the U.S. growth rate falls from 2% to -2%, so both countries suffered a 4-percentage-point drop in growth rate.
+Also, both countries are able to resume (recover) their respective pre-crisis growth after the recession ends in period t+1.
+However, a critical difference is that the growth rate of the United States recovers through a V-shaped growth path (blue line in Figure 1B), whereas that in China recovers through an inverted Z-shaped growth path (red line in Figure 1B).
+That is, China's growth rate overshoots its pre-crisis growth rate temporarily during the recovery period and reaches a rate of 14% per year in period t+1 before resuming its 10% per year long-run rate after t+1.
+This subtle difference in the pattern of growth rate implies that the GDP level in China is able to fully revert to its long-run path (red solid line A in Figure 1A), whereas the GDP level in the United States becomes permanently lower than its original long-run path (blue solid line B in Figure 1A).

-&lt;sup>8Recession is defined by the NBER as at least two consecutive quarters of negative growth in aggregate output.
+&lt;sup>6Recession is defined by the NBER as at least two consecutive quarters of negative growth in aggregate output.
 Hence, the news media consider a recession to be ended as soon as the growth rate turns positive and remains positive thereafter.